CFSAN-Biostatistics/vcftoolz/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `comparevcf` for local development.
+Here's how to set up `vcftools` for local development.

-1. Fork the `comparevcf` repo on GitHub.
+1. Fork the `vcftools` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/comparevcf.git
+    $ git clone git@github.com:your_name_here/vcftools.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv comparevcf
+    $ mkvirtualenv vcftools
-    $ cd comparevcf/
+    $ cd vcftools/
     $ python setup.py develop
+    $ pip install sphinx
     $ pip install sphinx_rtd_theme    # the documentation uses the ReadTheDocs theme

 4. Create a branch for local development::